rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 There are many changes in SQL Server 2017 that could help your implementation, and a wealth of information is out there to help you.
-Even though you might think SQL Server 2017 was “just a Linux port,” there are significant real-world improvements in the core Database Engine that benefit all platforms.
+Even though you might think SQL Server 2017 was “just a Linux port,” there are significant real-world improvements in the core database engine that benefit all platforms.
 Microsoft continues to add extra functionality to the product in SQL Server 2017 cumulative updates, and SQL Server 2017 will be fully supported by Microsoft for longer than SQL Server 2016.